speedyleion/speedyleion.github.io/_posts/2021-07-11-WinMain-and-stdout.markdown

 ```

 For those unfamiliar with [ctest] this may seem expected, however the purpose of
 [ctest] is to run multiple tests and provide a test summary.
-By defualt [ctest]
+By default [ctest]
 shouldn't be providing individual test case failures.
 The expected output from
 [ctest] is: